Conor McGregor rape accuser telling ‘web of lies’, court hears

 “Lies,” she said.

-Ms Hand also said that Mr Lawrence was lying when he told police that she had sex with him twice when they returned to the hotel room.
+Ms Hand also said that Mr Lawrence was lying when he told police she had sex with him twice when they returned to the hotel room after Mr McGregor left.

 Ms Hand said: “I think he’s lying.”